Funmilayo Ransome-Kuti: Abeokuta Women's Union

 The Alake's palace in Abeokuta.

 Ransome-Kuti's first well-known political activity came when she led the AWU in a protest against a tax on women.
 In Abeokuta, alongside regular taxes for income and water usage, market women were also forced to pay a special tax that went directly to market supervisors or "parakoyis".
 The Alake Ademola II, a local traditional ruler of Abeokuta who now became part of the colonial administration via indirect rule, had imposed taxes on women after the Egba Native Administration had been established in 1914.
 After a failed appeal to British authorities to remove the current Alake from power and halt the tax, Ransome-Kuti and the AWU began contacting newspapers and circulating petitions.
 Aiming to put more pressure on authorities, AWU members publicly refused to pay their taxes, staged long vigils outside the Alake's palace, and arranged an audit of the Sole Native Authority System (SNA) finance records.
 Along with their objective of ending the tax on women, they demanded representation for women on the SNA's executive council.

 By late 1947, Abeokuta authorities began forbidding women from organizing parades or demonstrations, denying them the necessary permits.
-Undeterred, Ransome-Kuti and her fellow organisers declared that they were planning "picnics" and "festivals" instead, drawing up to 10,000 participants to their demonstrations – some of which involved altercations with police.
+Undeterred, Ransome-Kuti and her fellow organizers declared that they were planning "picnics" and "festivals" instead, drawing up to 10,000 participants to their demonstrations – some of which involved altercations with police.
 Ransome-Kuti trained women in how to deal with the tear gas canisters sometimes thrown at them, and the AWU used its membership dues to fund legal representation for arrested members.
 According to one story, when a British district officer shouted at Ransome-Kuti to shut her women up, she responded "You may have been born, but you were not bred!
 Would you speak to your mother like that?"
-The West African Pilot described her as the "Lioness of Lisabi".
+The West African Pilot described her as the "Lioness of Lisabi" as a result.